Mortgage declined on affordability

 A good mortgage broker will help you find the right lender

-You can find a mortgage broker that specializes in helping customers looking for second chances at mortgage approval if you have been denied on affordability grounds.
+You can find a mortgage broker that specialises in helping customers looking for second chances at mortgage approval if you have been denied on affordability grounds.
 They will examine whether there are grounds for appeal and search the market to find an alternative lender.

 It is risky to do it all alone